michaelrbock/data-structs-and-algos/README.md

-data-structures
+Data Structures
 ===============

-Implementations of Data Structures and Algorithms
+Implementations of Data Structures and Algorithms in Java (and other languages).